Sunday, May 27, 2018

 Well, I’d been watching this transformation for years and have a basic explanation.
 Following is the answer I gave my friend.

 A lot of people are asking these questions, because in fact none of it makes much sense.
 Until you look at where our left came from.
 Then it makes all too much sense.
-Pathetic and ridiculous sense.
+Pathetic, ridiculous sense.